 Nutrition Program

-Our CHMA kitchen has long been a community hub for those living with mental illness, providing not just nutritious meals but meaningful social connection with opportunities to learn life skills and take part in meal preparation.
+Our CHMA kitchen has long been a community hub for those living with mental illness, providing not just nutrition and meals but meaningful social connection with opportunities to learn life skills and take part in meal preparation.
 It is truly the heart of CMHA programming, bringing our people together for healthy food and social interaction.
 You cannot walk into the kitchen without being greeted with hellos and smiles!

 Nutrition Program